 email@example.com.
 Directions: Take Hwy 186 to Kansas Settlement Road; head

 south to Arzberger; turn east on Arzberger to Narita Lane.
 Click here for a map to our farm.
 We are open May.
 Our hours are:

 Daily from dawn to dusk Peas, May; strawberries, April; beans, August; corn,

 Sept.; onions, Sept; squash, June; carrots, Sept; eggplant, Sept; melons,

 Sept; peppers, Sept; tomatoes, September We sell brown eggs.
 We sell goat's

 milk for pet use only.

-[email protected].
-Open: Wednesday to Saturday From 6:30 am to
+firstname.lastname@example.org.
+Open: Thursday to Saturday from 7 am to 1 pm,

 Road North to Catalina Right on Hawser Left on Columbus Left on Pinal Street